 Subsequently, while the book is 273 pages, it feels too short.
 And that is quite odd with such a number of pages.
 So if you can’t get enough of this, the authors also have another book called Getting Real.
-I must however note this book is really written for setting-up a SaaS or digital business.
+I must, however, note this book is most suitable if you are running a SaaS (Software as a Service) or digital business.

 Rework is written in an amazing style and opposed to many theoretical books, it does get to the point.
 With 86 powerful one-liners (but still substantive one-liners), Jason Fried and his pal David Hansson clearly show how you can view your own company and work differently.

 One of the things I really like about the book is the absence of jargon and superfluous text, making it super easy to read.
 And the ReWork book does this without sacrificing powerful, but mostly practical, insights.